practicalli/spacemacs/install-spacemacs/clojure-lsp/configure-lsp-and-cider.md

 Automatic aligning of forms works with `clojure-mode` by configuring `aggressive-indent-mode`, however, this seriously conflicts with LSP formatting creating an unworkable editing experience.

-To auto-alignt arguments using cloure-mode, set `lsp-enable-on-type-formatting` to `nil` in the `lsp` layer configuration.
+To auto-align arguments using clojure-mode, set `lsp-enable-on-type-formatting` to `nil` in the `lsp` layer configuration.
 Then add the following configuration in `dotspacemacs/user-config` section of `.spacemacs`

 ```elisp
   ;; Indentation of function forms